Vyral/ed-karzai/_posts/2020-01-23-how-did-the-2019-market-do.md

 {% include youtube.html %}

-*Now that we’ve officially entered the new decade, let’s take a quick look back on the 2019 real estate market so you have a general idea of how we fared last year.*
+<p style="text-align: center;"><em>Now that we’ve officially entered the new decade, let’s take a quick look back on the 2019 real estate market so you have a general idea of how we fared last year.</em></p>

 Today, let’s take a look back on the 2019 real estate market as a whole to understand how the observed market trends impacted where we are in our current market.